LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/stephen_grider/kubernetes-production.md

   - After a number of days, need to genera te a new certificate for authentication
   - Obtain a TLS Certificate
 - Use helm to automate this authentication process between Kubernetes Cluster and LetsEncrypt.
+- Add 2 config files for Certificate and Issuer
 - Using GCP Cloud Shell to install Cert Manager using Helm on Google Cloud
   - [Official Docs for Reference](https://cert-manager.io/docs/installation/helm/#steps)
   1. Add the Jetstack Helm Repository